Bone Marrow Stem Cells

 We have seen firsthand how blood stem cells from bone marrow have put cancer into remission, helping the patient live a happy and healthy life.

 Here at Texas Partners Healthcare Group, we are dedicated to educating our patients and helping them find treatment options and therapies that are both safe and effective.
-We are advocates for the healing powers of regenerative medicine and stem cell therapy, including bone marrow transplants.
+We are the leading pain management clinic in Frisco and are advocates for the healing powers of regenerative medicine and stem cell therapy, including bone marrow transplants.
 To learn more about bone marrow stem cells or to schedule a consultation with one of our experienced doctors, contact TXP today.